victorrentea/kata-trivia-java/readme.md

 Someone once noticed that as long as the same input is provided to the system, it will print the same output at the console.
-So that guy then had the idea to Copy-Paste the old implementation (to GameBetter.java), and write a test that using a LOT of random inputs would call both the old system and the NEW system with the same inputs.
+So that guy then had the idea to Copy-Paste the old implementation (to Game.java), and write a test that using a LOT of random inputs would call both the old system and the NEW system with the same inputs.
 Many-many times.
 10.000 times.
 And then the test would then just verify that the console output remained the same despite your refactorings.